MustafaTosunoglu/Positioning-Unmanned-Vehicles/README.md

 Homogeneous distribution was performed using real map data.
 ## Categorized Homogeneous Distribution
 Positioning of different types of unmanned surface and unmanned aerial vehicles is provided.
+## Consistent Results
+Monte Carlo method was used to determine the locations.
+By processing the average distance and standard deviation, the fitness function can be run as many iterations as desired.

 ### Only positioning of unmanned aerial vehicles
 ![alt text](çoklu.png)